UPGS: Unified Pose-aware Gaussian Splatting for Dynamic Scene Deblurring: Experiment

 \subsection{Comparison with State-of-the-Art Methods}

-\textbf{Quantitative Results.} The quantitative results on the Stereo Blur dataset \cite{sun2024dyblurf} are summarized in Table \ref{tab:avg_metrics}.
+\textbf{Quantitative Results.} The quantitative results on the Stereo Blur \cite{sun2024dyblurf} and BARD-GS dataset \cite{lu2025bard} are summarized in Table \ref{tab:avg_metrics}.
 We compare our pipeline among DyBluRF \cite{sun2024dyblurf}, Shape-of-Motion \cite{wang2024shape}, 4DGS \cite{wu20244d}, and Deblur4DGS \cite{wu2024deblur4dgs}.
 Our method attains the best PSNR and lowest LPIPS among all baselines, and a high SSIM that is close to the top score.
 Among the most comparable baselines, Deblur4DGS \cite{wu2024deblur4dgs} shares a Gaussian-splatting backbone and is designed specifically for motion-blurred novel-view synthesis.
 Against it, we improve PSNR by 1.12\,dB, SSIM by 0.166, and reduce LPIPS by 0.058 ($\approx$35\% relative).
 These gains indicate lower reconstruction error, higher structural fidelity, and substantially better perceptual quality, corresponding to sharper textures, cleaner boundaries, and fewer blur artifacts in the renders.
-In addition, as illustrated in Table~\ref{tab:metrics}, our method achieves more significant improvements on scenes with challenging blurs, such as street, skating, and women.
+In addition, Table \ref{tab:deblur_regions} reports the metrics on three regions—dynamic (FG), static (BG), and edges—to pinpoint where deblurring quality changes.
+The edge region is a boundary band around moving objects, where pose and motion errors couple most and artifacts tend to concentrate.
+Compared with Deblur4DGS (the closest 4DGS deblurring baseline), our method improves all three regions, with the largest gains on edges.
+As illustrated in the supplementary, our method achieves more significant improvements on scenes with challenging blurs, such as street, skating, and women.
 This further validates the superiority of our method.

 \textbf{Visual Results.} We further compare the visual results produced by different methods in Fig. \ref{fig:sota}.
 Qualitatively, our reconstructions are sharper across both static backgrounds and moving subjects.
 In motion‑dominant regions where camera and object trajectories interact, our method produces crisper edges that align closely with ground‑truth boundaries, with far fewer jittered Gaussians along contours.
 Artifacts such as ghosts and background bleed‑through are largely suppressed.
 As further shown in the supplementary material, our results maintain continuous, uniform blur trails as objects move, reducing frame‑to‑frame flicker and the patchy over‑blending or under‑blending artifacts in the baseline results.